thaler-lab/EnergyFlow/mkdocs/sources/docs/archs.md

 Phi
 ```

-List of tensors corresponding to the layers in the $\Phi$ network.
+List of lists of tensors corresponding to the layers in the $\Phi$
+network(s).
+The outer list will have length equal to the number of Phi
+components and each sublist contains the tensors for that particular
+component.

 #### latent